alexanderpalsson/katacoda-scenarios/qlik-corectl/step9.md

 In this step we won't go as much into details since corectl doesn't provide any visualization tools.
 <br>

-Before you can do this step you need to install som dependencies(this can take some time):
+Before you can do this step you need to install some dependencies(this can take some time):
 `./../installdep.sh`{{execute}}
 `clear`{{execute}}

-We will go through a simple example how you could use corectl together with picasso.js to create a simple bar-chart.
+We will go through a simple example how you could use corectl together with picasso.js to create a simple bar chart.
 <br>

 ## Picasso.js